Common Causes of 18-Wheeler Accidents

 - Lack of maintenance: Tractor trailers undergo a lot of stress and punishment on a daily basis.
 As tough as these large vehicles may seem to be, they need routine maintenance and repair to stay in top shape and be considered safe for the road.
 Not enough maintenance, and a trucker could suddenly lose control of their vehicle, causing a serious truck accident.

 If you have been hurt in a truck accident but do not know how to pinpoint liability, or where to look for the cause of the collision, Johnson, Vorhees & Martucci can be your legal guides and representatives.
 We bring a collective 140+ years of legal experience to each personal injury case we take.
 Through our advocacy, we are proud to say that our clients have received millions of dollars in recoveries.

-Learn what we can do for you by contacting our truck accident attorneys in Joplin, Springfield, and Rogers/Bentonville.
+Learn what we can do for you by contacting our truck accident attorneys in Joplin and Springfield.